I am not a Nordea customer. Why did I receive a letter about Nordea’s re-domiciliation?

 The guidelines issued by the authorities require us to send any communications concerning changes to the deposit guarantee by post in a printed letter.

-Why does Nordea want to re-domicile to Finland?
+Why did Nordea want to re-domicile to Finland?

 The re-domiciliation will bring Nordea under the regulations of the European banking union, giving it a stable environment to develop and maintain its unique, competitive and high-quality services.